 When you reach out, we will do two things:

 - Setup a time to talk to all the people involved in the process (spouse, parent, child, sibling or other).
 We can do this in a phone or video call or in person – your choice.

 - Collect contact information and some basic information about your goals.

-In this scheduled conference, we are going to ask a bunch of questions and talk about how to achieve your goals.
-Because each person is unique, we like to talk to all the stakeholders at one time, even if it is during the evening or on the weekend.
+In this scheduled conference, we are going to ask a bunch of questions.
+Our goal is to discover how to achieve your goals.
+Because each person and family is unique, we like to talk to all the stakeholders at one time.
+We can even meet you during the evening or on the weekend.
 Years of experience has taught us that 30 minutes here saves hours & (lots of confusion) during the process of buying and/or selling a home.

 Feel free to Contact Us at your convenience.

 Not ready to buy?

 Check out our other pages on the Tallahassee home buyers journey.
 Start on the Tallahassee home buyers page.
 We have some quick tips to get you ready to tour homes.
 We also have more information about financing and mortgage options.
 There are some things you should keep in mind when you are touring homes as a Tallahassee home buyer.